antzGames/Godot_Vertex_Animation_Textures_Plugin/README.md

 ## Demos

-There are four demo scenes in the `demo` subfolder:
+Demo scenes are in the `demo` subfolder:

 - **PerformanceTest**: 2000 instances (configurable) with 20 animations, with different scales, and positions.
 Displays FPS, and allows you to disable shadows.
 See `Performance` section for detailed performance findings.
-- **PerformanceTestBat**: used to compare performance with: https://github.com/shadecoredev/AnimatedMultimeshInstance3D project
-- **MultipleAnimations**: 108 instances with 20 animations, with different scales, and positions.
 - **AlphaTest**: Shows how to control alpha so that you can fade in/out individual instances.

 The skeleton mesh included in the demo has 20 baked in animations.